Testing One Hypothesis Multiple times: Discussion

 \section{Discussion}

-In this paper we provide a formal description of a highly generalizable computational tool to efficiently test when a nuisance parameter is unidentifiable under $H_0$.
-TOHM can be viewed as the practical counterpart of this problem, where the researcher formulates a sequence of sub-tests which are then appropriately combined to obtain a global p-value.
-We also show that this method can be used to compare non-nested models.
+In this paper we discuss a highly generalizable method to efficiently conduct statistical tests under non-standard conditions, including bump-hunting, structural change detection and non-nested models comparison.

-The main advantages of the method proposed are its easy implementation and its efficiency in providing accurate inference, while controlling for very small Type I errors rates.
-This is achieved by combining the theoretical framework of EVT with the practical simplicity of Monte Carlo simulations.
-Specifically, we use a suite of simulation studies to show that as few as 100 Monte Carlo simulations are often sufficient to achieve a high level of accuracy.
+The main advantages of the method proposed are its easy implementation and its efficiency in providing accurate inference, while controlling for very small Type~I errors rates.
+Following \citet{davies87} and \citet{gv10} we combine the theoretical framework of EVT with the practical simplicity of Monte Carlo simulations and we generalize their results beyond the LRT and $\chi^2$.
+Using a suite of simulation studies we show that as few as 100 Monte Carlo simulations are often sufficient to achieve a high level of accuracy.
+Although we do not investigate the power of TOHM here, readers interested in power are directed to \citet{davies77} for a formal derivation of lower and upper bounds of the power function in the normal case, or the simulation studies conducted in \citet{algeri16} and \citet{algeri2} for the $\bar{\chi}^2_{01}$ case.

-In Section \ref{Bonferroni} of the paper, we identify scenarios where TOHM leads to the same inference of MHT via Bonferroni, and thus the latter can be used without worry of an overly conservative result.
-We illustrate this strategy in a typical ``bump-hunting'' problem such as the search for a Gaussian peak on top of a power-law background.
-On the other hand, when the two testing procedures lead to different results, the TOHM bound is typically less conservative and, unlike Bonferroni, yields valid inference when the number $R$ of sub-tests conducted is large.
+From a more practical perspective, we propose simple graphical tools to select the threshold $c_0$ and to specify an appropriate number of sub-tests $R$ to guarantee robustness of the resulting inference.
+Finally, we investigate the relationship between the TOHM and Bonferroni bounds and we implement both procedures on our running examples.
+Extensions of our results to the case where the nuisance parameter specified only under the alternative, ${\bm \theta}$, is multi-dimensional are the subject of a forthcoming paper \citep{algeri18}.

-It is important to point out that the stringent significance requirements play a critical role in both the theory behind the methodology proposed and its applications.
-This setup is particularly well suited for searches in high energy physics, where the significance level necessary to claim a discovery is usually of order of $5\sigma$, see \citet[Table 1]{lyons2015}.
+It is important to point out that the stringent significance requirements play a critical role in both the theory discussed in Section \ref{sec3} and practical applications.
+Specifically, this setup is particularly well suited for searches in high energy physics, where the significance level necessary to claim a discovery is of at least $5\sigma$.
 However, in light of the recent ``p-value crisis'', culminated with the \emph{Journal Basic and Applied Social Psychology} banning the use of the p-value in future submissions \citep{ASAstatement, nature}, stringent significance criteria may become more popular in other scientific communities.